 But that society faded away soon after 1868.
 The publicity for our Society when we were founded in 1879 described us as a ‘successor’ to that society.
 More details of the history of our Society can be found here, including a note on our relationship with the earlier society of the same name.

-We also arrange visits and organise talks and lectures.
+We also arrange visits and organise talks and lectures, as we have been doing for more than 130 years.

 The Society's seal